benschoening/AppChallenge2025/README.md

 The app’s layout was designed for purposes of use on a desktop or laptop.
 Use of this app on a mobile device might hinder capabilities due to portions of features being different.

+## USER GUIDE:

+**Web Page Navigation**

+- Home \- General web app overview
+- Calculator \- Main application
+- Methodology \- Overview of how living wage is determined
+- Resources \- Additional Links and useful resources

+**Calculator App Usage:**

+![][image3]

+The main calculator app page can be visited from the home page by using the navigation bar by clicking on the calculator link at the top of any page.

+![][image4]

+Once the page has loaded, there will be 5 distinct features visible to the user: A: Main Map Display, B: Gross income input fields, C: Income output field, E: Transport and family size selector, D: Map layer Legend.

+![][image5]

+The Gross income input field takes in the hourly total made by a household.
+This can be any positive value dictated by the user which will be used to calculate and rank the affordability of cities.

+## ![][image6]

+The Selection of “Hourly” and “Salary” are to estimate your living wage
+ Hourly wage \= Income per week (based on 40 hour week)
+ Salary wage \= Annual income

+![][image7]

+Once the fields have been filled out and the user is ready, the submit button can be clicked to provide a resulting affordability ranking.

+![][image8]

+The affordability of cities given a user submitted input will be calculated and ranked.
+This will display information on the city which is most affordable and the amount in savings potential for each city
+.![][image9]

+##

+The “Choose Transport & Household Type:” Selector drops down 12 different selections for household types that will determine the final Living Wage.
+For example: a household of 2 Adults, 1 ten-year old, and 1 five-year old that travels by Transit would select “Transit \- 2 Adults 2 Kids”.

 ## Data Sources

 | Data Name (Source)                                                             | Type    | Link                                                                                                                                                                                                     |